ghoti143/MyFirstNgApp/README.md

 #### ng-whatchutalkinboutwillis
 Is this a valid html5 attribute?
 No.  The [W3C spec] does not list ng-app as a content attribute.
 AngularJS essentially adds another layer of attributes and tags on top of HTML.
+Angular also supports ```data-ng-*``` style tags that you can use if you want the html to pass validation.

 *The below is from the [AngularJS Module Guide]*